-The following management discussion and analysis ("MD&A") is a review of the operations, current financial position and outlook for Vatic Ventures Corp. (the "Company") and should be read in conjunction with the audited consolidated financial statements for the years ended February 28, 2023 and 2022, which are filed on the SEDAR website: www.sedar.com.
+The following management discussion and analysis ("MD&A") is a review of the operations, current financial position and outlook for Vatic Ventures Corp. (the "Company") and should be read in conjunction with the unaudited condensed consolidated financial statements for the period ended May 31, 2023 and the audited consolidated financial statements for the years ended February 28, 2023 and 2022, which are filed on the SEDAR website: www.sedar.com.

 The Company prepares its condensed consolidated financial statements in accordance with International Financial Reporting Standards ("IFRS").
-This document has been reviewed by the Audit Committee of the Board of Directors of the Company and has been approved by the Board of Directors on June 28, 2023.
+This document has been reviewed by the Audit Committee of the Board of Directors of the Company and has been approved by the Board of Directors on July 28, 2023.
 All amounts are expressed in Canadian dollars unless otherwise stated.